-Women Speak Tech attendees are typically women who work in:
+LIKE-MINDED Women Speak Tech attendees are typically women who work in:

 Formalizing Women Speak Tech seemed like a natural progression to engage a larger cross-section of industry professionals across technologies and disciplines who deal with the demands of increasing content and data.
 What started as a few women (and men at times) connecting casually at annual industry events, at local meet-ups, and/or via the occasional phone call, lunch catch-up or LinkedIn chat to commiserate or problem-solve together is gaining momentum.
-More and more, we need that additional lens or acknowledgement to stabilize and energize.
-In today’s fast-paced, fluid environments, collaborative relationships are the key driver to gain mindshare, commitment and positive action.
+More and more, we need that additional lens or acknowledgment to stabilize and energize.
+In today’s fast-paced, fluid environments, collaborative relationships are the key driver to gain mindshare, commitment, and positive action.